-- (1) Development of a long-range staffing plan, including optimum patrol strength; - (2) Assignment of troopers to counties, including a plan for the revision of county assignments that reflects overall staffing levels; - (3) Development of a plan for reciprocity with local law enforcement agencies that specifies the number of local law enforcement officers eligible to participate in training offered by the Division; - (4) Justification of the use of troopers on special assignment to provide security services at special and public events, including sporting events, and the development of a rate of reimbursement for services provided at special and public events; and - (5) Justification of the annual automatic pay increase currently provided to sworn Division personnel.
+- (1) Development of a long-range staffing plan, including optimum patrol strength; - (2) Assignment of troopers to counties, including a plan for the revision of county assignments that reflects overall staffing levels; - (3) Development of a plan for reciprocity with local law enforcement agencies that specifies the number of local law enforcement officers eligible to participate in training offered by the Division; - (4) Justification of the use of troopers on special assignment to provide security services at special and public events, including sporting events, and the development of a rate of reimbursement for services provided at special and public events; and - (5) Justification of the annual automatic pay increase currently provided to sworn Division personnel. - By April 30, 1994, the Department of Crime Control and Public Safety, Highway Patrol Division, shall provide copies of the report to the Senate and House Appropriations Committees on Justice and Public Safety and to the Joint Appropriations Committee on Transportation, and to the Fiscal Research Division of the Legislative Services Office.
+The Division shall be available to present the report to the Senate and House - The Division shall be available to present the report to the Senate and House Appropriations Committees on Justice and Public Safety and to the Joint Appropriations - 43 Committee on Transportation within five days of the convening of the Joint - 44 Appropriations Committee.
+The Senate and House Appropriations Committees on

-By April 30, 1994, the Department of Crime Control and Public Safety, Highway Patrol Division, shall provide copies of the report to the Senate and House Appropriations Committees on Justice and Public Safety and to the Joint Appropriations Committee on Transportation, and to the Fiscal Research Division of the Legislative Services Office.
-The Division shall be available to present the report to the Senate and House Appropriations Committees on Justice and Public Safety and to the Joint Appropriations Committee on Transportation within five days of the convening of the Joint Appropriations Committees on Justice and Public Safety and the Joint Appropriations Committee on Transportation shall meet within five days of the convening of the Joint Appropriations Committee to receive the report required by this section.
+Justice and Public Safety and the Joint Appropriations Committee on Transportation shall meet within five days of the convening of the Joint Appropriations Committee to receive the report required by this section.